Ozansis/aspnet-student-projects/README.md

 - **SignalR Chat** – Real-time messaging between doctor and patient
 - **RSS Parser** – Extracting and displaying news from RSS feeds

-> ⚠️ Note: These projects include components developed collaboratively or with support.
-They are included as part of my learning journey to demonstrate applied concepts.

 ## 🛠️ Tech Stack

 - ASP.NET WebForms
 - ADO.NET with Access
 - SignalR
 - XML & RSS

+> 📌 These projects were developed as part of university coursework with guidance and support when needed.
+They are shared for educational purposes only.